This is part of our Distance Learning Project (DLP) specially written for us by Violet Kipling with Craig Hamilton-Parker.

-As the novice progresses it may become apparent, or indicated by spirit, that a talent of the novice can be utilised by spirit such as drawing or writing.
-This too can be practised within the security of the circle.
+As the novice progresses it may become apparent, or indicated by spirit, that talent of the novice can be utilized by spirits such as drawing or writing.
+This too can be practiced within the security of the circle.
 It may also be discovered that the novice has the potential to be a healer and should be directed to sit in a Healing Circle for the development of the same as well as the Home Circle.

 If trance develops the novice will be controlled, to a greater or lesser degree, by his or her guides who will be able to use the novice to speak to the circle.
 Again, directions may be given in this fashion but discretion should always be used.

-A novice must be strong willed in order to shake off any negative influences that may be brought into the circle.
-With development the novice will recognise the ‘niceness’ or otherwise of those who approach and can exert his/her mind to rejecting anything or anyone with which s/he is uncomfortable.
+A novice must be strong-willed in order to shake off any negative influences that may be brought into the circle.
+With development, the novice will recognize the ‘niceness’ or otherwise of those who approach and can exert his/her mind to rejecting anything or anyone with which s/he is uncomfortable.

 The novice should also be aware that increased sensitivity exacts a high price, as does mediumship.
 The novice may become moody and swing to the heights and then to the depths.
 S/he may become suspicious and, when touching negative energy, feel that everyone is against him or her.
 An awareness of these changes and a degree of control will ensure that the novice is able to deal with them.
 The novice will learn discipline and control within the circle as well as linking with spirit.
 These are the main thrusts of circle work.